pipedream/currency-conversion-rate/README.md

 *   **Daily Change Indicator**: A visual icon (▲, ▼, or ―) shows you if the rate has gone up, down, or stayed the same since yesterday.
 *   **Historical Data Chart**: A simple text-based line chart in the dropdown menu visualizes the rate trend over the last 10 days.
 *   **Customizable Currencies**: Use the preferences window to select any base and target currency from a comprehensive list.
-*   **Manual Refresh**: Instantly fetch the latest rates with a "Refresh" button in the menu.
+*   **Manual Refresh**: Instantly fetch the latest rates with a "Refresh" button in the menu and update the currency list.
 *   **Resilient Design**: Works reliably using standard, legacy-compatible GNOME Shell features for maximum stability.

 ## Installation